XXLMandalorian013/Docs/GitHubMDTemplate/GitHubMDTemplate.md

 * Third item
 ```

-### Color Boxes
+### Colors :paintbrush:

-Github Markdown does not nativly support markdown font colors nor its long handed brother html, but I did stuble upon someones RegEx workaround for rendering blocks for color.
-They only hold text for around three letters worth of text.
+Github Markdown does not nativly support markdown font colors nor its long handed brother html, but I did stuble upon some folks RegEx workaround for rendering blocks of color and colored front.
+The blocks only hold text for around three letters worth of text.
+As they are not native, they may not work in the furture so keep that in mind.

+#### Color Boxes

 ![Red Exclimation Mark](https://placehold.it/15/FF0000/000000?text=!)